 Your communications should be easy to access and consider employees’ different communication preferences, not just the ones sitting behind desks.
 For example, if your employee benefits platform provider also has an app, you can send push notifications to employees’ phones notifying them of any additions or changes to their benefits.
 To learn more why your company needs an employee app, read this article.

 Using different digital channels for different employee groups is especially important when you have a widespread workforce or employees working in factories, stores or on the road.

 Rather than adopt a scattergun approach for your communications, target your message to only those it concerns.
 In other words, make it personal.
 With communication filters, you can target your communications to specific groups of employees, such as eligibility, enrolment, location, age and more.

 Information about any new benefit should be easy to understand and explain exactly what the individual needs to do to enrol.
 Finally, participation or taking action should be as easy as checking a few boxes and clicking “confirm” or “enrol.”

 When you consider that the average office worker receives 120 emails every day, personalization, ease of information and relevancy are of utmost importance when it comes to engaging employees with your communications.

-To read more tips and insights about employee engagement, download our free e-book, Employee Engagement: Unlocking Your Employees’ Potential
+To get more insights and read about employee engagement ideas, download our free e-book, Employee Engagement: Unlocking Your Employees’ Potential.